 Add country charm to your outdoor space

-For a beautiful and romantic outdoor space, cottage gardens are loose, informal and full of brightly-coloured and fragrant flowers all jostling for position and spilling over onto paths and lawns.
+The cottage garden is a romantic outdoor space, brimming with colour and interest.
+The planting is loose and informal, full of brightly-coloured and fragrant flowers all jostling for position and spilling over onto paths and lawns.

-Despite the name, cottage gardens are not reserved for thatched cottages in the depths of the countryside.
-You can create your own wherever you live, and whatever size outdoor space you have.
-It's all about style, not space or location, so even the most urban or compact of spaces can evoke some country garden spirit.
+Despite the name, cottage gardens aren’t reserved for thatched cottages in the depths of the countryside.
+Create yours wherever you live and whatever size outdoor space you have.
+It's all about style, not size or location, so even the most urban, or compact of spaces, can evoke some country garden spirit.

 Tools & materials required